By Dan Bodine

 In May I’d finished the semester at UTA attending only a couple of courses, I think.
 The others, yep, I’d failed.
 Had long stopped attending classes.
 Wasn’t enough time in my life for them.
 And work.
 And my running around, too.
 Hee, hee.
 Put me in a precarious position.

 Remember the Vietnam War?
-If’n I didn’t get my badass back in school and really sparkle that coming fall session, Uncle Sam intended to draft me and send me over there, where everyone knew there were special bullets awaiting them.
+If I didn’t get my badass back in school and really sparkle that coming fall session, Uncle Sam intended to draft me and send me over there — where everyone knew bullets awaited them.
 Thus I was at a crossroad, such as the Europeans are now with the euro, where I had to do something or my goose was cooked.
 What was it to be?

-The dean, calling me into his office at the end of May when he noticed I’d scratched the other two courses, had asked me point blank what are you thinking, son?
+The dean called me into his office at the end of May when he noticed I’d scratched the other two courses.
+And energized me, yes.
+He asked me point blank, What are you thinking, son?

-Alcohol hadn’t exactly taken over the book of my life then, but it sure was a nymph that darted in and out between pages.
-The needle in my brain connecting the compass in my heart became fixed hard on “getting back” to something–a fork in the road in my personal life where apparently I’d messed up big time.
+With the stare the needle in my brain connecting the direction compass in my heart became fixed on “getting back” — to a fork in the road in my personal life where apparently I’d messed up big time.

-I needed to correct a mistake,that was the instinctive pull.
+I needed to correct a mistake, the thought was — and instinct, considering my fundamentalist Baptist background.
 Redemption, I needed.
 Before “getting on with it” in life.
-Ain’t that the Pride of the Great Male Ego stoked in religious fundamentalism?
-Huh?
+Ain’t that the Pride of the Great Male Ego?
 Bite that snake that bit you, Jethro!

 It took me several seconds to answer the dean, yes.
 Squirmed in my seat.
 But the answer came, a cloud moving into my mind at first, and then in a few seconds, the image.
 Back there, it was.